Jens-Emanuel/CI-1/README.md

 # CI-1
-This repository is meant to take uploads of test from Cypress.
+This repository is meant to take uploads of tests from Cypress.